AdobeDocs/developers-animatesdk-docs/SymbolItem_object/symbolIte3.md

 #### Example

 ```
-The following example exports the first frame of the currently selected symbol instance to a new bitmap in the library that will be called “mytestBitmap”:
+The following example exports the first frame of the currently selected symbol instance to a new bitmap in the library that will be called "mytestBitmap":
 fl.getDocumentDOM().library.item\[0\].exportToLibrary(1, "mytestBitmap");

 ```